anna-cole/rock-bandpedia/README.md

 ```bash
 npm install -g json-server
 ```

 Then, run the below in the terminal to start the server:

 ```bash
 npm run server
 ```

 This will run your backend on port 6001

 or

 ```bash
 json-server --watch db.json --port 6001
 ```

-In a new terminal, run
+In a new terminal, run:

 ```bash
 npm start
 ```